jesseharold/Flashcard-Generator/README.md

 # Flashcard-Generator
 a backend API that generates and stores user-defined flashcards, and a front-end web application that displays them

+## To Do List
+ * test cases:
+    ** user tries to open a deck that does not exist ** user tries to open a deck that they don't own
+ * create front end that can take images as front of basic card

 ## Unit 11 Assignment

 ### Overview